codfjenn/Kickstarter_Challenge/README.md

 ## Overview of Project

-### Review and Analyze kickstarter success for Theater Kickstarters based on Launch Date and subcategory Play Kicickstarters based on goal and success category.
+### Review and Analyze kickstarter success for Theater Kickstarters based on Launch Date and subcategory Play Kickstarters based on goal and success category.

 ## Analysis and Challenges